kb1278/ecommerce-sales-analytics/README.md

 - Regional sales analysis
 - KPI tracking

-*Note: Dashboard screenshots and exports are included in the repository.*
+Note: A PDF export of the dashboard is included in the repository.

 ## Repository Structure